-Studies show that the best room temperature for sleep is between 60 and 68 degrees Fahrenheit.
+Studies show the best room temperature for sleep is between 60 and 68 degrees Fahrenheit.

 8. Wind Down an Hour Before Bed

 The rapid change in body temperature from warm to cool can aid in falling asleep more quickly and deeply.

-According to Goldsboro lawyers, Strickland, Agner and Associates, medical malpractice, which includes errors in prescription medication, is one of the most common types of a personal injury case.
+According to Goldsboro lawyers Strickland, Agner, and Associates, medical malpractice, including prescription medication errors, is one of the most common types of personal injury cases.

 To avoid this issue altogether, test out some of these alternatives first.
-You could find something that works perfectly for you!

 9. Consider Your Mattress

 However, it could be one of the best investments you’ll ever make.

 So consider a few of these tips to find your way to better sleep:

-After a while, the material that was used to make your mattress is going to reflect the wear and tear of having it for an extended amount of time.
+After a while, the material used to make your mattress will reflect the wear and tear of having it for an extended amount of time.

 - Be cautious of allergens.

-- If you have sensitive allergies, be sure to conduct your own research on the new mattress.
+- If you have sensitive allergies, be sure to conduct your research on the new mattress.
 Certain materials may be prone to mites, mold, and bacteria.

 - Buy for two.

-If you share your bed with your spouse or partner, consider the option of a mattress that will allow you both the opportunity to adjust your comfort levels.
+- If you share your bed with your spouse or partner, consider the option of a mattress that will allow you both the opportunity to adjust your comfort levels.

-Yoga, soothing sounds of nature, sleepy teas, essential oils, and a new mattress, are just a few options to to help you make peace with yourself before sleeping.
+Yoga, soothing sounds of nature, sleepy teas, essential oils, and a new mattress are just a few options to help you make peace with yourself before sleeping.

-Be sure to experiment with these options to fall asleep naturally and improve your overall health.
+Experiment with these options to fall asleep naturally and improve your overall health.

 Let us know your thoughts in the comment section below.